teds-tech-talks/n8n-community-leaderboard/README.md

 ## Claim Your Creator Page

-Are you an n8n creator?
+Are you an n8n workflow template creator?
 You can now claim and customize your creator page!
 Add your own bio, social links, header images, and promotional offers.

 ### How to Claim Your Page